 Winter images by local photographer, Peter Kluwick

 In June, up to 10,000 fires light up the mountains all around the Tirol Zugspitz Arena, continuing an ancient ritual.
-A spectacular sight that puts some if the region’s best ranges in ochre glow.
+A spectacular sight that puts some of the region’s best ranges in an ochre glow.

 Paragliding off Zugspitze Mountain

 I’m a huge fan of paragliding, and in Austria, there’s nothing more heart-racing than running off a mountain and gliding over the valley bed below.
 Zugspitze is no exception to this offering, except you can say, “I ran off Germany’s highest mountain and landed in Austria”.

 Make your own adventure with the FlyTeam in Lermoos.
 This area is THE area, reserved for extreme paragliding, including the Red Bull X-Alps event.

 Climbing Zugspitze – SAAC Rock Climbing Camp

 I got my first taste of proper rock climbing in Tirol, and I would love to take to the mountainous rocks here.
 There are 160 rock climbing trails on the south side of the mountain, accessible in the summer and the chance to join a two day SAAC rock climbing camp, that was held for the first time in summer 2017.